rotub/rotub.github.io/_posts/2015-03-29-moved-to-jekyll.markdown

 This time I am using Jekyll.
 I chose Jekyll because it is not a CMS, it doesn't require a database, and it can be hosted on Github Pages for free.

-Moving forward I will use prose.io to add new posts and github issues to upload and host images.
+Moving forward I will be using prose.io to add new posts and github issues to upload and host images.

 This rotub.me overhaul has been an opportunity to play with some technology such as github, markdown, sass, ruby, and npm.
 All of which I have wanted to explore but did not have a use (excuse) for until now.